Interpretable Few-shot Learning with Online Attribute Selection

-In each episode, the attribute vectors for the support set of each class are averaged to obtain the prototype of each class.
-Then, these prototypes are fed to $g_{h}$ that consists of a Bi-LSTM followed by a feed-forward network.
-The Bi-LSTM will effectively aggregate the information from the attribute prototypes of all classes and provides unified features for them.
-The last hidden state of the forward and backward LSTMs are concatenated and passed through a feed-forward network with sigmoid activation function in the final layer to produce the probabilities of the Bernoulli categorical distributions.
-The output is a vector with a dimension equal to the number of attributes where the $i^{th}$ element denoted as $\pi_i$, represents the probability of the $i^{th}$ attribute being selected.
+where $h_N$ and $h'_N$ are the last hidden states of the forward and backward LSTMS, respectively.
+These two vectors are then concatenated and passed through the feed-forward network $g_{h\_\text{MLP}}$ with sigmoid activation function in the final layer to produce the probabilities of the categorical distributions.
+The output is a vector with a dimension equal to the number of attributes $A$ where the $i^{th}$ element denoted as $\pi_i$, represents the probability of the $i^{th}$ attribute being selected.
 Clearly, the probability of the same attribute being disregarded is $1-\pi_i$.

 While the output for the binary-trial of each categorical distribution can be determined by sampling, it is a non-differentiable operation.
 To tackle this problem, we use Gumbel Softmax estimator \cite{Gumbel, maddison2017the} that enables a differentiable sampling process from categorical distributions using reparameterization trick \cite{Gumbel3,pmlr-v32-rezende14}.
 Therefore, the output value that specifies whether the $i^{th}$ attribute is selected or not is determined as: